Honors-in-Discipline Scholar Programs

 FACULTY MENTORS (COMMITTEE)

-A senior TEHP student should choose a faculty mentor in conjunction with the TEHP Honors Coordinator.
-The committee must consist of a mentor professor, Honors Coordinator and a second reader, all from the College of Education.
+A senior Honors-in-Discipline student should choose a faculty mentor in conjunction with the Honors Coordinator.
+The committee must consist of a mentor professor, Honors Coordinator and a second reader, all from the Clemmer College.
 The project professor, with input from the Honors Coordinator, is responsible for directing the Action Research Project and seeing that the student meets all deadlines and fulfills the expectations of the study.

 ACTION RESEARCH FORMAT

 The action research project should be considered a manuscript that may be submitted for publication in a scholarly journal.
-It must follow the research guidelines established by the Teacher Education Honors Program.
+It must follow the research guidelines established by the Honors-in-Discipline Program.
 The final copies must be permanently bound, but they may have a soft cover and/or spiral binding if the student chooses.
-Most students have binding done at a photocopying business and have four copies made: a required copy to be submitted to Dr. Rosalind Gann, Honors Coordinator, a required copy to be submitted to University Honors Programs, a copy to keep, and a copy to be given to the project professor as a courtesy and one copy for the department.
+Most students have binding done at a photocopying business and have four copies made: a required copy to be submitted to Dr. Karin Keith, Honors Coordinator, a required copy to be submitted to University Honors Programs, a copy to keep, and a copy to be given to the project professor as a courtesy and one copy for the department.

 The action research project will involve the student in the orderly process of collecting data about some aspect of the teaching and learning process relative to a goal or need of that process.
 The data are not arbitrary, and like other applications of the scientific method, action research is guided by hypotheses and assumptions about the phenomenon under investigation.
 Unlike other uses of the scientific method, the purpose differs in that knowledge alone is not the goal, but rather the goal and process of action research involve data collection that is fed back into the system with action taken as a consequence.
 It should be thirty to forty pages in length, the emphasis being on quality rather than quantity.
 Works of fiction, drama, poetry, or personal essay may not be submitted as a senior action research project.